-- Be sure to fill out your warranty sheet and email or mail it in to us. - When you are finished installing your gates, be sure to go back and touch up any scuffs or scratches that occurred during shipping or installation using the supplied touch-up paint. - If you purchased an iron gate, watch the first couple weeks for any missed scuffs or scratches to bare metal and touch them up.
+- Be sure to fill out your warranty sheet and email or mail it in to us. - After installation, go back and touch up any scuffs or scratches that occurred in shipping or installation using the supplied touch-up paint.
+If you only need to make minor touch-ups and are concerned about over spray from the can, you can simply spray some of the paint into the cap of the can (or similar plastic container) and use a small brush or Q-tip for more precise touch-ups. - Take a rag or brush and make sure to remove any metal filings from the self-tapping screws off your fence and gate surfaces.
+If left on the surface, they will leave marks on top of your finish that you will have to wipe away. - If you purchased an iron gate, watch the first couple weeks for any missed scuffs or scratches to bare metal and touch them up.
+It's not uncommon for some small rust spots to show on items such as the post caps since they can get roughed up during shipping and installation.
+Simply touch the spots up once and you should have no further issues.
 If you find surface rust has formed, there is no need to be concerned.
 The thickness of the steel and iron would require many years of being left unattended to structurally weaken the piece.
 Simply use a wire brush to take the rust off, clean the area of dust/ dirt and then use paint with rust-inhibitor to touch the area up. - If you purchased an aluminum gate, touch-up is still something that should be done to exposed metal, but the aluminum will not rust or degrade in the same fashion as exposed steel and iron. - Grease or oil the hinges as needed.
 Key lockable latches may require a shot of graphite every couple of years to ensure continued smooth operation.